 So, if your friends have not been there for you.
 Or they “leave you hanging”…it does not matter, trust God.
 He will never leave you.
 Plus, I think He will even send you better friends.
 Not that they will be perfect or always meet your needs – that’s God’s job.

 Maybe the guy of your dreams didn’t marry you as he promised.
 God has someone better for you.
 Another truth is He may have some work to do in you so you will be ready for the caliber man you desire.
 Who knows.
 The point is not to put your confidence in people; mere flesh and blood.

 Yet, another example…

 Perhaps, your husband has the compassion and sensitivity of sheet rock…it doesn’t matter.
 Keep your faith in God and count on Him and Him alone for what you need and you’ll be just fine.
 People will forever disappoint, cars will wear out and water is wet- all are part of life.

 1. Let the nuts go.
-If people mistreated you, just release them.
+If people repeatedly and habitually mistreated you, just release them from the offense.
 Forgive them.
 That doesn’t mean restored fellowship, but it does mean you let go of your pain and malice.

 2. Tell no one.
 Little good comes from sharing someone else’s failure.
-It’s petty, pointless and changes little.
+It’s petty, pointless, and changes little.
 Vent only if you must and then select a listener who will keep the secret.
 Otherwise, tell God in your prayer time and pour out your heart to Him.
 After all, He’s the only one who can help anyway.

-3. Know everyone is not your enemy.
+3. Remember that everyone is not your enemy.
 Sure some people are “dooty heads” trying to make others miserable.
 But, most people are not.
 You’ll only grow bitter if you think people are out to “get” you.
 Part of the forgiveness mentality is being able to trust others again.
 Forgive the person who hurt you and do not make everyone pay for their sin.

-Remember, GodsyGirl Girl, your faith is only as good as what you place it in.
+Remember, your faith is only as good as what you place it in.
 Place it in the One who never fails.
 Amen?